Christmas in New York

-Backstreet Boys
+Backstreet Boys version

 "Christmas in New York" is a Christmas song recorded in 2021 by Backstreet Boys.
 The song was released as a sneak peek preview on 1 December 2022 on JCPenney's Live Holiday Spectacular and premiered on 6 December 2022.
 It is the second single off the album A Very Backstreet Christmas.

 The band's cover includes newly written lyrics by Gary Baker.
 The song's lyrics capture the spirit of Christmas in New York, with references to landmarks and the city's atmosphere.

 Background

 As part of their festive promotion, the Backstreet Boys had taken over the Pandora Billboard in Times Square.
-Reflecting on this exciting campaign, Angela Barkan, SVP of Marketing, NY, shared, “Normally us New Yorkers save the Times Square walks for the tourists….not this year.
+Reflecting on this exciting campaign, Angela Barkan, SVP of Marketing, NY, shared, "Normally us New Yorkers save the Times Square walks for the tourists… not this year.
 Going to the busiest area of NYC has never been more enjoyable, as we have two BMG artists on featured Billboards.
 Backstreet Boys are on the Pandora Billboard and Julia Wolf is on the Amazon Billboard.
-Hats off to our DSP team for securing these amazing looks at the most crowded time of the year!”
+Hats off to our DSP team for securing these amazing looks at the most crowded time of the year!"
 This campaign was a testament to the band's enduring popularity and commitment to bringing their music to their fans in new and exciting ways.

 Chart performance

-Since its release, the album has met with critical acclaim and debuted at Number One on Billboard’s Top Holiday Albums chart and in the top 20 of the Billboard 200.
-It also currently holds the Number One spot on the Holiday Radio Charts.
-Besides the first single, last Christmas, which peaked at number 1, Christmas in New York has reached number 19 on the Billboard charts.
+Since its release, the album has met with critical acclaim and debuted at number one on Billboards Top Holiday Albums chart and in the top 20 of the Billboard 200.
+It also held the number one spot on the Holiday Radio Charts.
+Besides the first single from the album, "Last Christmas", which peaked at number 1 on Holiday AC chart, "Christmas in New York" reached number 19 on the Billboard Holiday Streaming Songs.

 Critical reception

-The Backstreet Boys are feeling the Yuletide spirit with their new single, “Christmas In New York.”
-However, according to Billboard, the “Christmas in New York” video is getting much attention.
+The Backstreet Boys are feeling the Yuletide spirit with their new single, "Christmas in New York".
+However, according to Billboard, the "Christmas in New York" video is getting much attention.